tamoshius/example-vue-project/README.md

       // Set the Authorization header if user is logged in. if (token && !request.headers.has('Authorization')) {
         request.headers.set('Authorization', 'Bearer ' + vue.$store.state.auth.accessToken)
+        // TODO: The demo Oauth2 server we are using requires this param, but normally you only
+        // set the header as shown above.
+You should delete this line below in your own project: request.params.access_token = vue.$store.state.auth.accessToken
       }

       next()